 - Solo exhibitions "Tuscany" and "Structures" in the "Galerie u Zlateho Kohouta" in Prague, June 2020

 - Solo exhibition “Tale of Two Tuscanies”, December 2019, San Quirico d'Orcia, Italy

-- FAPA 2020: nominee in categories Abstract, Fine Art, Landscape
+- FAPA 2020: nominee in categories "Abstract", "Fine Art", "Landscape"

-- SIPA 2020: finalist
+- SIPA 2020: finalist in the "Nature" category

 It's only when we take a step back and look again that we see things in a different light.
 New contexts reveal what truly matters.
 New angles make us think again.